nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 TracknFit offers 3 main components: **Biometrics, Exercises, and Food**
 For each component, you can **add, remove and view** records.

-- Records are displayed in order of date by default
+- Records are displayed in descending order of date by default

 TracknFit can also summarise your caloric balance for each day.
 Please follow these guidelines when entering commands into the terminal: